yundom/edison_android_exercise/README.md

 - Show the `length` from the api response below the `fact` content *only when* the `length` is greater than 100
 - Show the text "Multiple cats!" when the `fact` contains the word `cats`
-  - No context check is rquired, simply finding the workd `cats` is fine
+  - No context check is required, simply finding the worked `cats` is fine
 - Make the UI state immutable as much as possible
 - Add unit tests